Misterhex/Misterhex.github.io/_posts/2018-01-20-Twemproxy-And-Kubernetes.md

 In this post, i would like share on how to setup [twemproxy]() for [redis]() cluster sharding running in [kubernetes]().

 ## Setup
-These are the few tasks required:
+These are the tasks required:

 - Running `twemproxy` as a single replica deployment in `kubernetes`.
 - Running `redis` replicas as [statefulsets]() with  with in `kubernetes`.